alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 ## Getting Started

-If you are planning to use a SATA hard drive it will be the single hardware modification required before starting this guide.
+If you are planning to use a SATA hard drive, you must first install a SATA connector on your official PS2 network adapter using a SATA upgrade kit.
+This will be the single hardware modification required before starting this guide.
 The console mods wiki provides a [thorough text guide with diagrams here](https://consolemods.org/wiki/PS2:SATA_Board_for_LAN_Adapter), but in addition most kits will come with picture instructions for how to install the mod.

 Once installed, you can begin the guide.